percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option accepts a string argument that specifies the directory in which to save an extra copy of the :file:`xtrabackup_checkpoints` file.
 It is passed directly to |xtrabackup|'s :option:`--extra-lsndir` option.
 See the :program:`xtrabackup` documentation for details.

-.. option:: --remote-host

-   This option accepts a string argument that specifies the remote host on which the backup files will be created, by using an ssh connection.

 .. option:: --stream

    This option accepts a string argument that specifies the format in which to do the streamed backup.
 The backup will be done to ``STDOUT`` in the specified format.
 Currently, the only supported format is :command:`tar`.
 Uses :doc:`tar4ibd <../tar4ibd/tar4ibd_binary>`, which is available in *XtraBackup* distributions.
 If you specify a path after this option, it will be interpreted as the value of :option:`tmpdir`.
 If both :option:`--stream` and :option:`--incremental` are passed to innobackupex, the incremental parameters are ignored and a full backup is created.

 .. option:: --tmpdir

    This option accepts a string argument that specifies the location where a temporary file will be stored.
-It should be used when :option:`--remote-host` or :option:`--stream` is specified.
-For these options, the transaction log will first be stored to a temporary file, before streaming or copying to a remote host.
+It should be used when :option:`--stream` is specified.
+For these options, the transaction log will first be stored to a temporary file, before streaming.
 This option specifies the location where that temporary file will be stored.
 If the option is not specifed, the default is to use the value of ``tmpdir`` read from the server configuration.

 .. option:: --tar4ibd